Darkovian/GwenBot/README.md

   - /gwen help or /g:help for more detailed information
   - /gwen help *<category>* or /g:help *<category>* for specific category help
   - /gwen help *<command>* or /g:help *<command>* for help with a specific command
+- The heavy lifting (fetching search results, video information, building large Discord messages, etc.) is done in a separate process to minimize bot lag & stutter

 #### Help Command Screenshot Examples